labyrinthinesecurity/fastFibration/README.md

 To find the fibration partitioning of a given directed network, only the information of the network structure (nodes and edges) and the types of each edge (if edges are multidimensional) are necessary.
-For this, the network must be parsed as an **CSV file** following the structure of an edgelist containing two essential informations (source and target) and one optional information (the type of the edge for multiplex scenarios).
+For this, the network must be parsed as a **CSV file** located in the **Graphs/** directory, and follow the structure of an edgelist containing two essential informations (source and target) and one optional information (the type of the edge for multiplex scenarios).

-For instance, let us consider the graph below where the edges can assume two possible values: 'positive' or 'negative'.
+For instance, let us consider the network below where the edges can assume two possible values: 'positive' or 'negative'.

 <img src="small_example.png" width="500" />

-The edgefile for this graph, called `net.csv` should follow the format below:
+The edgefile for this network, called `Graphs/net.csv` should follow the format below:

 ```
 SourceName,TargetName,Type,Source,Target